Free Yourself from Reactivity: 10-wk journey to liberation Thu May 16, 2024 @ 9am PDT (Online)

 Location: Zoom link provided with registration.

-Materials: All registrants in the United States receive a Heart-Canvas (an interactive emotional compass) in the mail.
-The presentation slides are provided during the meeting.
+Materials: The presentation slides are provided during the meeting.
 Zoom sessions are recorded and provided in member-only series webpage along with the slides PDF for download.

 "James is a skillful online facilitator who was able to translate complex ideas into digestible lessons for weekly practice.
 Thank you, James, for sharing your generosity and wisdom ~ Catherine Etmanski (Victoria, Canada)